saebs/minigrep/README.md

 # minigrep
-I/O project from the rust boook
+I/O project from the rust book

+#Archived
+The small project was for trying out rustlang then